folio-org/folio-ansible/doc/ansible-roles.md

  mod-users installed and enabled, this role will fail.*

 ## mod-users-data
 Sample data for the mod-users backend module.
 Depends on tenant-data.
+If mod-auth modules are enabled, must run _after_ mod-auth-data role, or permissions will not be correctly initialized.

 *Note: without a running Okapi instance with mod-users installed and enabled, this role will fail.*